Wahala cover art

 Narrated by: Natalie Simpson

-Subscribe now Free with 30-day trial
+Free with 30-day trial

-₹199 per month after 30-day trial.
+₹199.00 per month after 30-day trial.
 Cancel anytime.

-Buy Now for ₹888.00
+Buy Now for ₹546.23

-Buy Now for ₹888.00
+Buy Now for ₹546.23

 Brought to you by Penguin.

-Sex and the City with a killer edge for fans of Queenie, Expectation and My Sister, the Serial Killer.
+Sex and the City' with a killer edge for fans of QUEENIE, EXPECTATION and MY SISTER, THE SERIAL KILLER

 See me, see trouble

-Everyday racism has never held them back, but now in their 30s, they question their future.
+Everyday racism has never held them back, but now in their thirties, they question their future.
 Ronke wants a husband (he must be Nigerian); Boo enjoys (correction: endures) stay-at-home motherhood; while Simi, full of fashion career dreams, rolls her eyes as her boss refers to her 'urban vibe' yet again.

-When Isobel, a lethally glamorous friend from their past, arrives in town, she is determined to fix their futures for them.
+When Isobel, a lethally glamorous friend from their past arrives in town, she is determined to fix their futures for them.

 Cracks in their friendship begin to appear, and it is soon obvious Isobel is not sorting but wrecking.
 When she is driven to a terrible act, the women are forced to reckon with a crime in their past that may just have repeated itself.

 A darkly comic and bitingly subversive take on love, race and family, Wahala will have you laughing, crying and gasping in horror.
-Boldly political about class, colourism and cooking, here is a truly inclusive tale that will speak to anyone who has ever cherished friendship, in all its forms.
+Boldly political about class, colorism and cooking, here is a truly inclusive tale that will speak to anyone who has ever cherished friendship, in all its forms.

-©2021 Nikki May (P)2021 Penguin Audio
+© Nikki May 2022 (P) Penguin Audio 2022

-African American Friendship Genre Fiction Urban Women's Fiction
+City Life Contemporary Friendship Genre Fiction Urban Women's Fiction

 No reviews yet